clarehchao/VoxelizedMonteCarloDosimetry/README.md

 > source multijob.sh > multijoblog.txt
 ```

+All output data will be saved in the [G4_build_dir]/data.

 ##### Process the .root files output from VHDMSDv3 to generate appropriate .dat files for data post-processing

+Note: this step is not needed no more due to update in the dosimetry toolkit.

 Run the root processing code in rootC/Root2Dat\_EdepTree.C, Root2Dat\_SrcEngHIST.C, etc.
 ```